Action for Primates

 All non-human primates are listed under CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora); an international agreement between governments to regulate trade and prevent over-exploitation of wild animals and plants.
 Those non-human primates considered to be threatened with extinction, such as bonobos (Pan paniscus), chimpanzees (Pan troglodytes), gorillas (Gorilla gorilla), lemurs and orangutans (Pongo spp), are listed on CITES Appendix I. Trade in Appendix I species is only authorised under exceptional circumstances.
-All other non-human primate species are listed on CITES Appendix II.
-These species are not necessarily threatened with extinction in the immediate future, but may become so if trade is not strictly regulated.
+All other non-human primate species are listed on CITES Appendix II, considered not to be threatened with extinction in the immediate future, but may become so if trade is not strictly regulated.

-By far, the largest trade in non-human primates has and continues to be that for the global research and testing industry.
+By far, the largest trade in non-human primates has and continues to be that for the global research and toxicity testing industry.
 Historically, this was a trade in wild non-human primates that saw millions of animals, including rhesus (Macaca mulatta) and long-tailed macaques (Macaca fascicularis), baboons (Papio spp), squirrel monkeys (Saimiri sciureus) and various species of vervet monkeys (Chlorocebus spp), captured in Asia, Africa, the Caribbean and South America and exported largely to the USA and Europe.
-There has been a reduction in the numbers of wild-caught non-human primates used in laboratories, following widespread pressure by animal protection organizations and the introduction of government export and import bans and restrictions.
-The most notable export ban was implemented by India in 1978, which at the time, was exporting tens of thousands of wild-caught rhesus macaques to the USA for research every year.
-The ban followed a global campaign by the International Primate Protection League.
-A recent import ban on the use of wild-caught non-human primates in research was implemented by the European Union (EU 2010) and was expected to be implemented in 2022.
+There followed a reduction in the numbers of wild-caught non-human primates used in laboratories, following widespread pressure by animal protection organisations and the introduction of government export and import bans and restrictions.
+The most notable export ban was implemented by India in 1978, which, at the time, was exporting tens of thousands of wild-caught rhesus macaques to the US for research every year.
+The ban followed a global campaign by the International Primate Protection League (McGreal 2015).
+An import ban on the use of wild-caught non-human primates and their offspring in research was adopted by the European Union (EU 2010) and was expected to be implemented in 2022.

 trade in live primates, both legal and illegal, is a major threat to nonhuman primate conservation ... the capture of nonhuman primates from the wild is stressful for the animals and increases the suffering, risk of injuries, spread of disease and even death during capture, storage and transport